yon3zu/yon3zu/README.md

 - ⚡ Fun fact: I waste most of my time playing games

-- 👨‍💻 I'm the founder of XploitSec Team And LinuXploit
+- 👨‍💻 I'm the founder of XploitSec And LinuXploit

+- 😎 I like the genre of `pop punk` music, as well as `rock and indie`

 ## 🛠️ Technologies and Tools I use: